MicrosoftDocs/architecture-center/docs/solution-ideas/articles/project-15-iot-sustainability.md

 - [Stream Analytics][Stream Analytics] provides real-time serverless stream processing that can run queries in the cloud and on devices on the edge of the network.
 Stream Analytics on IoT Edge can filter or aggregate data that you send to the cloud for further processing or storage.

 - [Functions][Functions] is an event-driven serverless compute platform that you can use to build and debug locally without additional setup.
-With Functions, you can deploy and operate at scale in the cloud.
-By using its triggers and bindings, you can integrate services.
+With Functions, you can deploy and operate at scale in the cloud and use triggers and bindings to integrate services.

 - [Time Series Insights][Time Series Insights] is an analytics platform that you can use to monitor, analyze, and visualize IoT time series data.